Follow the World Cup on Facebook

 Next will be a squad selection for the World Cup and ultimately, a roster will be finalized.

-All players, whether they have features in the Qualifiers or not, are to be considered for a place on the team bound for China.
+All players, whether they have featured in the Qualifiers or not, are to be considered for a place on the team bound for China.

 Collet says everyone should right now examine all that is good about the Qualifiers.
 He thinks France should celebrate the achievement of making it to the World Cup and also be proud of those that have made it possible for the country to be in next year's showpiece event.